 Considerations: Some users report occasional downtime issues with Five9.
 Its feature richness might necessitate a steeper learning curve for some teams, and pricing may be a factor for budget-conscious businesses.

-3. Talkdesk – Best Empowering Live Agents with AI
+3. Talkdesk – Best for Empowering Live Agents with AI

 Talkdesk is a global contact center solution known for extensive AI functionality across various aspects of customer service, from self-service options to agent support and customer experience analysis.